 Gather the information and analyze

 Getting the tale of the tape for every NFL game is a big deal.
-You should learn as much as possible about the matchup you want to bet on.
+Learn as much as possible about the matchup you want to bet on.
 As luck would have it, there’s no shortage of NFL pundits and media sites that will provide it for you.

 Looking at key stats is the best way to do it.
 The stats tell you how the teams fare against each other, the track record of certain players against specific teams, and more.